taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 ### Visual checklist for character designs

 * Portuguese-American and Irish descent
-* Tall and willowy but farmer-strong (Asoka is a full head and neck taller than Min)
+* Tall and willowy, with delicate shoulders, but farmer-strong (Asoka is a full head and neck taller than Min); long-limbed (some might even say a bit gangly)
+* face: freckles, long aquiline nose
 * hair: thin, straight, reddish-dirty-blonde, shoulder-length
-* eyes: golden brown
+* eyes: large, golden brown
 * skin: light olive, freckles on their face
 * always accompanied by Iri, their cuttlefish mechapet
-* always dressed in Biononymous clothing
+* always dressed in Biononymous clothing, first in "normal" clothes, then in the cuttlefish cloth outfit after receiving it from Green Haven Clarksville.

 #### A note on Biononymous clothing